NTIA/ehata/README.md

 that is passed between function calls.
 In general, only the correction factor functions return their result as a value.

+## Configure and Build ##

+This project was developed and built using Microsoft Visual Studio 2015, using the Visual Studio 2015 (v140) C++ compiler.
+By default, the project file is configured to build with Runtime Library set to Multi-threaded (/MT), thus removing the requirement that the target machine have the matching version of the Microsoft C++ Redistributable installed.

 ## References ##

 * [Okumura, 1968] Okumura, Y., Ohmori, E., Kawano, T., Fukuda, K.  "Field Strength